 God had given the land of Canaan to Israel (Abraham’s descendants, the Jews).
-Some forty years after unbelief and cowardice cost them their first opportunity to make the land their own (Numbers 14:1-38), God again guided them to its brink for a second chance at taking possession of their possession.
-Conquering Canaan and settling it involved crossing the Jordan river.
+Consequently, some forty years after unbelief and cowardice had initially cost them their first opportunity to make the land their own (Numbers 14:1-38), God again guided them to its brink for a second chance at taking possession of their possession.
+But first they would have to cross the Jordan river.

 A curious thing happened, though, before the nation crossed the Jordan and began the military push westward into Canaan.
 Three distinct groups of Israel decided they liked the land on the east side of the Jordan enough to settle down there and live out their lives.
 Those groups were the tribe of Reuben, the tribe of Gad, and half the tribe of Manasseh.
 The story of this event is told in Numbers chapter 32.